-Make learning math addition fun in the classroom or at home with this fun play dough spider addition game!
-Getting hands on with a game is great way to practice and reinforce a new math concept.
-Adding a sensory element as well not only helps to further engage young children in an activity, but also helps them to learn and retain new information more efficiently.
-This is a great activity for Halloween, when learning about spiders, or anytime!
+Make practicing addition fun in the classroom or at home with this adorable play dough spider addition game!
+Getting hands-on with learning games is a great way to strengthen and reinforce a new math concept.
+Adding a sensory element as well, not only helps to further engage young children in an activity, but also helps them to learn and retain new information more effectively.
+This is a great addition activity for Halloween, when learning about spiders, or any time!

 - 2 cups of flour

 - A few drops of black food coloring